WayScience/waysciencelab.com/index.md

 %}

 {% capture text %}
-We also release data and software to enable reproducible computational biology analyses and workflows.
+We also release public data and open source software to enable reproducible computational biology analyses and workflows.
-Data are important resources that scientists can use to answer multiple questions.
-All of our software is open source, and we encourage active learning through meaningful code contributions.
-Please cite any data or software you use!

 [See our resources &nbsp;→](resources)
 {:.center}